 Skip advert

 Advertisement

-The XC40 sits in a class where style and image have traditionally been more important than genuine space.
+The Volvo XC40 sits in a class where style and image have traditionally been more important than genuine space.
 But while the Volvo doesn’t deliver an aircraft hangar’s worth of room in the cabin, it manages to do enough to stand out from the crowd.

-The XC40’s interior is neat, functional and, in its own way, very Swedish.
+The XC40’s interior is neat, functional, and, in its own way, very Swedish.
 If you’re absolutely set on having soft-touch fabrics and squishy plastic on the dashboard then you’ll probably judge it a disappointment, but the rest of us should find the interior a pretty special place to spend time.

 Advertisement - Article continues below

 There are plenty of simple, clever touches, too.
 You’ll find a folding hook integrated into the glovebox that is designed to help you make it home without spilling any of your chicken chow mein.
 The rather flimsy-looking lidded compartment between the front seats turns out to be a removable, washable bin.
-And there’s also the option of a wireless phone charging pad and USB port at the base of the centre console.
+And there’s also a wireless phone charging pad and USB port at the base of the centre console.

+Skip advert